-7.19 The vision and objectives of the Northam Neighbourhood Plan are to help to build strong, responsive and competitive economies in each of the three settlements by supporting the expansion of existing business and the emergence of new locally-focused businesses.
+7.19 The vision and objectives of the Northam Neighbourhood Plan are to help to build strong, responsive, and competitive economies in each of the three settlements by supporting the expansion of existing business and the emergence of new locally focused businesses.
 Policy HE2 seeks to do this in Appledore through the re-development of Richmond Dock for maritime or small business uses in a fashion that retains the structure and setting of the historic dry dock.
 This policy supports the NDAT Local Plan Spatial Vision for Northam which states that 'Appledore will develop further as 'a centre for maritime activities'.

 7.20 The maritime uses described in Policy HE2 may include ship or small boat work.
 It may also include uses relating to maritime heritage.
-The maritime and small business uses are not mutually exclusive, and may be combined in a single redevelopment proposal.
+The maritime and small business uses are not mutually exclusive and may be combined in a single redevelopment proposal.
 However, proposals should demonstrate how they would limit or mitigate any adverse impact on the amenity of residents or on the existing flood defences on the site.

-7.21 In order to maintain Richmond Docks strategic economic importance, Policy HE2 requires that proposals ensure that the Dock remains capable of its original function.
-Furthermore developer contributions will be required from any renovation or development works at the site to ensure the future maintenance of the curtilage walls, dry dock and dry dock gate mechanisms.
+7.21 To maintain Richmond Dock's strategic economic importance, Policy HE2 requires that proposals ensure that the Dock remains capable of its original function.
+Furthermore developer contributions will be required from any renovation or development works at the site to ensure the future maintenance of the curtilage walls, dry dock, and dry dock gate mechanisms.

-7.22 The dock is sited on reclaimed land and it is likely that any large-scale construction on the site will involve the excavation of material and possibly deep-piled foundations.
-Policy HE2 provides for the protection from damage of the historic dock and the historic buildings surrounding the site.
+7.22 The dock is sited on reclaimed land, and it is likely that any large-scale construction on the